 All switches are described in the usage of the tool.
-Type "Pdf2ImgSvr -i" or "Pdf2PdfImgSvr -i"to list the usage.
+Type "Pdf2ImgSvrR2 -i" to list the usage.

-5.1 Using the Service
+5.1 Using the service

-When the service is created and started, there are so called watched folders.
-When a PDF document is placed into a watched folder, the service will do the following:
+When the service is created and started, it creates watched folders.
+When a PDF document is placed into a watched folder, the service performs these actions:

-- 1. Grab the file, give it a unique file name by adding a conversion job number prefix and move it to the subfolder Jobs/.
+- 1. Take the file, give it a unique file name by adding a conversion job number prefix, and move it to the subfolder Jobs/.
 (The job number prefix can be disabled.) - 2.
-When a job is converted successfully, the PDF file will be moved to the folder Succeeded/ or deleted, depending on whether AutoDelete is set to True or False in the configuration file.
-The converted image file(s) will be stored in the folder configured output folder (option -o, per default in the Images/ folder). - 3.
-When a job fails to convert, e.g. when the file is not a valid PDF document, the file will be copied to the folder Failed/ or deleted according to the AutoDelete setting.
+When a job is converted successfully, the PDF file is moved to the Succeeded/ folder or deleted, depending on whether AutoDelete is set to True or False in the configuration file.
+The converted image file(s) is stored in the folder configured output folder (option -o, by default in the Images/ folder). - 3.
+When a job fails to convert, e.g. when the file is not a valid PDF document, the file is copied to the Failed/ folder or deleted according to the AutoDelete setting.
 There is a log file created for every job where an error occurred.
 The log file is in the Failed/ folder and has the same name as the document, which failed to convert.

 Subfolders are created automatically, and used by the PDF to Image Converter Service.
-All subfolders except the output folder Images/ are marked hidden.
+All subfolders except the Images/ output folder are marked hidden.
 None of the subfolders should be modified, nor should any files be copied into any of them directly.

-5.2 Output File Name
+5.2 Output file name

-If no output directory is specified (option - o), the generated output file will be copied to the folder Images / which resides within the watched folder.
-The output file name will be automatically generated, for example:
+If no output directory is specified (option -o), the generated output file is copied to the Images/ folder, which resides within the watched folder.
+The output file name is automatically generated.
+For example:

-Images\Job-01C57E37-3ED94B7A\file.tif
+Images\Job-01C57E37-3ED94B7A_file.tif

-If the created image is a multi-page image (for example a multi-page TIFF), the image is created directly in the Images folder and is called:
+If the created image is a multi-page image (for example, a multi-page TIFF), the image is created directly in the Images folder:

-Images\Job-01C57E37-3ED94B7A\file.tif
+Images\Job-01C57E37-3ED94B7A_file.tif

-For multi-page PDF documents, which are converted to multiple image files, there is a subfolder created which corresponds to the name of the job, for example:
+For multi-page PDF documents, which are converted to multiple image files, there is a subfolder created that corresponds to the name of the job.
+For example:

-watched\folder\Images\Job-01C57E37-3ED94B7A\file
+watched_folder\Images\Job-01C57E37-3ED94B7A_file

-For each image there is then a file created within that folder with the corresponding page number, for example:
+For each image there is then a file created within that folder with the corresponding page number.
+For example: